sabbellasri/sabbellasri/README.md

 ## Hi there 👋
 I’m Sri Sabbella (@sabbellasri).
-I’m a Full-Stack Developer, AI Specialist, and Data Engineer.
+I’m a AI Specialist and Data Engineer.
 Currently building the Film Unite LLC platform and AI framework, voluntarily contributing to its success.
 Active in the @Film-Product-Placement GitHub organization. check the website at https://reelroots.ai/